 - Plantarflexion: 20-30 degrees is acceptable but 30 degrees + is optimal

 Step #2 – How to improve ankle mobility?
 Let’s look at your results

 Below Acceptable Range – If you have tested below the acceptable range for either test you need to prioritise mobility work to see if you can improve your range.

 By releasing above and below the joint you are giving yourself the best chance of seeing success.

-If you identify an uneven side or “asymmetry” the focus should be eliminating this as soon as you can because our risk of injury can increase by up to 3.5x.
+If you identify an uneven side or “asymmetry” the focus should be on eliminating this as soon as you can because our risk of injury can increase by up to 3.5x.
 The body will naturally compensate to maintain function and niggles, issues and injuries may present as a result.

 If you find the trigger point releases don’t work as well as you’d hoped, try looking for a physical therapist or similar to do some dry needling or deep tissue massage.

 Step #3 – How do I increase ankle mobility?
 Use these ankle mobility stretches